chunkyguy/chunkyguy.github.io/_posts/2020-02-10-meta-programming-in-2020.md

 ## Swift

 I feel Swift is very heavily influenced by C++.
 So it shouldn't come as any surprise that Swift supports very good meta programming with generics.
-If our simple `sum` looks something lie:
+If our simple `sum` looks something like:

 ```swift
 func sum(elements: [Int]) -> Int {